When a loan is repaid in regular fixed payments, this repayment usually includes both compounded interest and principal installments for the period.

 Before setting up a loan in the loan manager you will need to set up one or more accounts in QuickBooks: one for the loan itself, one for interest expense and one for escrow if applicable.
 You will also need to make sure you have the lender set up as a vendor.

+Click Edit loan details to change any of the information you entered when setting up the loan.
 The loan details you entered show on the Summary tab at the bottom of the Loan manager.